PGScatalog/pgsc_calc/docs/index.rst

 - Report PGS using methods to adjust for genetic ancestry.

 .. tip:: To enable these optional steps, see :ref:`ancestry`

+See `Features under development`_ section for information about planned updates.

 The workflow relies on open source scientific software, including:

 - `PLINK 2`_